Navarasam (album)

-Following the success of their maiden original single "Fish Rock", the band decided to work on a studio album, consisting original songs, as they had produced only cover versions of film and album songs, ever since their inception and popularity in Music Mojo, a television show aired on Kappa TV.
-Siddharth Menon, singer and cousin of the band's frontman Govind Menon, suggested this idea and eventually the recording works for the album began in August 2014 and completed within a year.
-As a part of their promotions, the music video of the track "One" was released on YouTube and also in digital platforms on 30 September 2015.
-It became viral, by gaining 100,000 views within hours of its release.
+Following the success of their maiden original single "Fish Rock", the band decided to work on a studio album consisting original songs, as they had produced only cover versions of film and album songs since their inception and popularity in Music Mojo, a Kappa TV television show.
+Siddharth Menon, singer and cousin of frontman Govind Menon, suggested this idea and eventually the recording works for the album began in August 2014 and were completed within a year.
+As a part of its promotion, the music video of the track "One" was released on YouTube and other digital platforms on 30 September 2015.
+It gained 100,000 views within hours of its release.

-The album released in digital formats on 21 October 2015 and a physical release was also held in Kochi and Dubai on 9 November 2015.
+The album was released in digital formats on 21 October 2015 and a physical release was held in Kochi and Dubai on 9 November 2015.
 The album was also launched in Dubai, at the concert where the band had performed.
-The album gained highly positive response from music critics and eventually the band, got nationwide popularity.
+The album gained highly positive response from music critics and eventually the band got nationwide popularity.
 They performed all the songs in leading international concert tours.
 The music videos for the tracks "Aarachar" and the title track "Navarasam" were released and became popular among audiences.